micro/services/function/README.md

 Deploy and run serverless functions for any project from a Git repository.

-Limited to 20 functions for free.
+Limited to 1 function for free.
 Pay to reserve more beyond your quota.